upcmd/updocs-content/logs/c0114_vvvvv.md

     after reg the var - contextual global:

     (*core.Cache)({
+      "jerry": "this is jerry in global",
       "tom": "tom2 created in subtask2",
-      "jerry": "this is jerry in global",
       "up_runtime_task_layer_number": 1
     })

     after reg the var - local:

     (*core.Cache)({
+      "john": "john in sub_loop func1",
       "jerry": "this is jerry in global",
-      "up_runtime_task_layer_number": 2,
-      "john": "john in sub_loop func1",
-      "tom": "tom2 created in subtask2"
+      "tom": "tom2 created in subtask2",
+      "up_runtime_task_layer_number": 2
     })

     in sub_loop print1: {{.tom}}